UEFA Champions League quarter-final and semi-final draws: all you need to know

 Article summary

-When is the draw for the remainder of the 2020/21 UEFA Champions League?
-How does it work?
-How can you watch it?
+When was the draw for the remainder of the 2020/21 UEFA Champions League?
+How did it work?

 Article top media content